eatAWESOME/PixelmonCustomization/Pixelmon Custom NPC Shop/README.md

 This script is designed to make editing Pixelmon .json files relating to shopkeepers easier by making edits through .xlsx files.
 The script will create custom shops with custom items, including allowing for custom items to be sold (to any shopkeeper).
 The script will also create a shopkeeper for each type that sells all TMs/HMs/TRs for that type.
-The script creates a copy of the original files with names beginning with original (e.g. "originalshopItems.json") for backup purposes.
+The script creates a copy of the original files with names beginning with original (e.g. "originalshopItems.json") for backup purposes (if using 8.X.X).

-This script is compatible with previous versions of pixelmon that require modifying external JSON files and with new versions (9.X.X), where changes are made to datapacks.
+This script is compatible with previous versions of pixelmon that require modifying external JSON files and with new versions (9.X.X), where changes are made via datapacks.
 Compatability with old versions of pixelmon has not been tested, but anything that follows the external JSON format used in 8.X.X should be compatible.
 Be sure to enter the correct version information before running the script to ensure the correct files are located and modified.